 The common room was my favorite part of the hotel.
-There were well over a dozen comfy tables for us to sit at and work with high-speed internet, not that we had any time to work with only 48 hours in Hamburg.
+There were well over a dozen comfy tables for me to sit at and work with high-speed internet, not that I had any time to work with only 48 hours in Hamburg.
 I particularly liked the design of using old denim jeans for upholstery.
 In the morning, a fabulous buffet breakfast was served, featuring meats and cheeses, homemade hummus, dips and sauces, a waffle maker, pastries, yogurts, cereals, fruit, juices, and an espresso machine.
-I believe breakfast is the most important meal of the day; Superbude made sure we were super fortified before we started out each day.
+I believe breakfast is the most important meal of the day; Superbude made sure I was super fortified before I started out each day.

 For years, I assumed the most popular food in Hamburg was the hamburger.
 I was wrong.
 It seems fish is their top cuisine, but hamburgers are still way up there.
-Laura and I only got to have four meals in our 48 hours in Hamburg, other than our two breakfasts at Superbude, and one of those meals was a quick snack at a cafe as we rushed between attractions.
-Obviously I can’t report on all the thousands of places to eat at across the city, but here are the three that we did try out.
+I only got to have four meals in my 48 hours in Hamburg, other than our two breakfasts at Superbude, and one of those meals was a quick snack at a cafe as I rushed between attractions.
+Obviously I can’t report on all the thousands of places to eat at across the city, but here are the three that I did try out.

-We got off the train late Tuesday evening.
-Not knowing any better, we decided to find a good hamburger restaurant to see how Hamburg ranked as the possible birthplace of this meal.
-Unfortunately, all the hamburger restaurants around our hotel had just closed their kitchen as we arrived.
-After walking around for several minutes, we ended up at Bok, one of the few restaurants still open.
-We were happy to go with Asian, even after a rather upsetting incident in Amsterdam involving too much sushi.
+I got off the train late Tuesday evening.
+Not knowing any better, I decided to find a good hamburger restaurant to see how Hamburg ranked as the possible birthplace of this meal.
+Unfortunately, all the hamburger restaurants around my hotel had just closed their kitchen as I arrived.
+After walking around for several minutes, I ended up at Bok, one of the few restaurants still open.
+I was happy to go with Asian, even after a rather upsetting incident in Amsterdam involving too much sushi.

 Bok is a Japanese and Thai fusion restaurant.
 Now, one thing I’ve found traveling the world is that it’s nearly impossible to find Thai food in other countries as good as they make in Thailand.
 Bok thoroughly proved that wrong.
-I had the tom kha gung (coconut soup with shrimp) and a side of salmon avocado sushi while Laura had the mango chicken.
-First of all, I was shocked that our plates actually looked better than the photos in the menu.
+I had the tom kha gung (coconut soup with shrimp) and a side of salmon avocado sushi.
+First of all, I was shocked that my plate actually looked better than the photos in the menu.

 Simply put, the quality was perfect.
 Of all the places I ate at in Thailand, perhaps only the Iron Chef-managed Siam Wisdom matched the quality of Bok.
 The prawns were perfect, there was just the right level of spice (very hot), and the soup itself made me want to book a ticket directly back to Thailand.
-Laura’s chicken was no less delicious, and even the sushi was surprisingly good (compared to scores of sushi restaurants I’ve visited in my travels).
+Even the sushi was surprisingly good (compared to scores of sushi restaurants I’ve visited in my travels).

-The next day, we went to see just how good the hamburgers in Hamburg really were.
+The next day, I went to see just how good the hamburgers in Hamburg really were.
 Just because they aren’t the most popular dish doesn’t mean they aren’t great.
 While there might be a controversy over who invented the hamburger (USA or Germany), the word does derive from the city of Hamburg.
-That’s why we had to get one while we were there.
-After an extensive search on Google Maps, we chose Otto’s Burgers.
-There was a branch near our hostel, but we went to the one in the center of town instead.
+That’s why I had to get one while I was there.
+After an extensive search on Google Maps, I chose Otto’s Burgers.
+There was a branch near my hostel, but I went to the one in the center of town instead.

-As we arrived, my attention was immediately caught by an ad for the raclette burger.
-For those who don’t know, raclette is a Swiss-made cheese that comes in a huge wheel which is then cut in half and heated so that melted, gooey cheese can be scraped off and put in a sandwich or, in our case, a hamburger.
+As I arrived, my attention was immediately caught by an ad for the raclette burger.
+For those who don’t know, raclette is a Swiss-made cheese that comes in a huge wheel which is then cut in half and heated so that melted, gooey cheese can be scraped off and put in a sandwich or, in this case, a hamburger.
 If that sounds divine, it is!
 I had my first raclette sausage at the Edinburgh Christmas market a few years ago.
 The raclette burger at Otto’s was even better.
-Laura went for the Chick’n Parm Burger (Chimichurri corn poulard, bacon, arugula, tomato, parmesan mayo).
-We split the burgers half and half with a side of sweet potato fries and left the restaurant far more satiated than we’d been in a very long time.
+I had my burger with a side of sweet potato fries and left the restaurant far more satiated than I’d been in a very long time.

-Finally, we went to try out the fish sandwiches that Hamburg considers its top dish.
-On the recommendation of the tourist board, our destination was Brücke 10 on the harborfront.
+Finally, I went to try out the fish sandwiches that Hamburg considers its top dish.
+On the recommendation of the tourist board, my destination was Brücke 10 on the harborfront.
 They had several types of fish on the menu.
-As usual, I went with salmon while Laura chose the fishcake sandwich.
-Mine had the largest chunk of salmon I’ve ever been served in a sandwich.
-As far as Laura’s fishcake sandwich went, I’d say it was better than any fish and chips I’ve eaten in the UK.
+As usual, I went with salmon.
+My sandwich had the largest chunk of salmon I’ve ever been served in a sandwich.
 So yeah, Hamburg is definitely king when it comes to fish sandwiches and you absolutely have to try one when you visit!